fpindado/iWom-inator/README.md

 iWom daily filling automation.<br>
 It only fills today information, not multi-day filling.<br>

+## Documentation about *iMacros*
+-	Link to *iMacros* homepage: https://imacros.net/
+-	Link to *iMacros* documentation: https://wiki.imacros.net/Main_Page

 ## Installation
-1 - You need to install iMacros extersion for your Web Browser first (available for iExplorer, Firefox, Chrome).<br>
+1 - You need to install *iMacros* extension for your Web Browser first (available for iExplorer, Firefox, Chrome).<br>
 2 - Record a dummy macro and save it with the name you want (for example *iWom-Friday*).<br>
 3 - Replace all the content with one of the macros here.<br>